lucassong3000/my-website/content/software/river.md

 ## Documentation

-The offical river documentation is the [man pages](https://codeberg.org/river/river/src/branch/master/doc).
+The official river documentation is the [man pages](https://codeberg.org/river/river/src/branch/master/doc).
 We also have a [wiki](https://codeberg.org/river/wiki).

 To discuss river and ask questions, join our IRC channel,